caseyjamesdavis/covid19-numbers/README.md

 &ensp;

-Estimate of the case fatality rate (CFR) by country. *Remember that the CFR can be skewed by the number of cases.*
+Estimate of the case fatality rate (CFR) by country. *Remember that the CFR can be skewed by the number of cases, e.g., if the number of cases was under reported by half this would double the CFR.*

 ![Case Fatality Rate](cfr.png)